andreabonvini/pointprocess/README.md

 # Documentation

 The technical and scientific *documentation* for this repository is available [here](https://pointprocess.readthedocs.io/en/latest/).
+(WIP)